Alejogb1/job-board/blog-data/ai-powered-coding--replits-approach-to-democratizing-development.md

 the emphasis is on speed   he also said that their deployment pipeline went from 18 minutes to 2 minutes  which is just nuts

-then  the biggest reveal:  they’re releasing rapid code v1.5 as open source  this was a killer move  it’s commercially permissive   he even called out specific benchmarks where rapid code v1.5  beats other models including starcoder even getting close to llama 2's 7b model which is a monster—and they're totally okay with that
+then  the biggest reveal:  they’re releasing rapid code v1.5 as open source  this was a killer move  it’s commercially permissive   he even called out specific benchmarks where rapid code v1.5  beats other models including starcoder even getting close to llama 2's 7b model which is a monster—and they're totally  with that

 the presentation ended with some future plans  collaborations with glaive ai for synthetic data  work with more labs  and more integration with perplexity ai—all hinting at even more improvements and features down the line